Grilled Artichokes with Lemon Sauce

 Preparing artichokes for grilling is a bit of a pain in the butt; there’s no getting around it.
 You have to trim the top and the bottom, snip off the spiky tips of the leaves, cut them in half, and scoop out the prickly choke right above the heart.

-Heat the grill to medium.
+- Grill one side: Heat the grill to medium.
 Brush the artichokes with olive oil and lightly salt them.
-Place the artichokes cut side down on the grill.
+Place the artichokes, cut side down, on the grill.
 Grill for 3 to 4 minutes, until you have nice grill marks on the bottom sides.

-Flip the artichoke with tongs, and grill for another 3 to 4 minutes until there are grill marks on the other sides and a sharp knife easily slides into the artichokes.
+- Grill the other side: Flip the artichokes with tongs and grill for another 3 to 4 minutes until there are grill marks on the other side and a sharp knife easily slides into the artichokes.

 The creamy lemon sauce that accompanies these artichoke hearts is so easy to pull together.
 It’s optional, but it’s quick to make and really adds great flavor to this dish.